 Renovation works best when the house already has strong fundamentals

 A whole-home renovation can dramatically improve layout, storage, finish quality, lighting, circulation, and how the house supports daily life.
-It cannot make a fundamentally wrong lot become the right lot.
-It cannot move the school district.
-It cannot create a different street context.
-That is why the decision should start with what you truly want to keep.
+It can't make a fundamentally wrong lot become the right lot.
+It can't move the school district.
+It can't create a different street context.
+That's why the decision should start with what you truly want to keep.

 Use the decision as a filter, not a debate

-The most useful question is not "which option is cheaper?"
-It is "which path gets us to the life we want, with the least regret?"
+The most useful question isn't "which option is cheaper?"
+It's "which path gets us to the life we want, with the least regret?"
 For some homeowners, that answer is renovation.
-For others, it is clearly moving.
+For others, it's clearly moving.
 A thoughtful builder can help you understand the renovation side honestly, which makes the final decision sharper whether you stay or not.

 Clarify the decision